lanl/go-papi/README.md

 BSD-ish with a "modifications must be indicated" clause.
 See <http://github.com/losalamos/go-papi/blob/master/LICENSE> for the full text.

-Los Alamos National Security, LLC (LANS) owns the copyright to Goop, a component of the LANL Go Suite (identified internally as LA-CC-11-056).
+Los Alamos National Security, LLC (LANS) owns the copyright to go-papi, a component of the LANL Go Suite (identified internally as LA-CC-11-056).

 Author
 ------